Top Online Part-Time Jobs For Students

 1. Freelance Writing and Translation Jobs

-If you’re a good writer with your own blog or if you ever wrote as a guest writer on other blogs, present that work to the websites looking for talented writers to get an online job.
+If you’re a good writer with your own blog or if you've ever written as a guest writer on other blogs, present that work to the websites looking for talented writers to get an online job.
 Some websites that hire freelance writers are Problogger, Hubpages, and Contena.

-If you always notice grammatical mistakes in other people’s writings and just feel an urgent need to correct them, you would make a great freelance editor.
+If you always notice grammatical mistakes in other people’s writing and just feel an urgent need to correct them, you would make a great freelance editor or proofreader.
 It’s a broad field where you could be editing anything from small articles or blogs to entire books.
 It helps to focus on one topic that you’re knowledgeable about to edit its material.
 Some great freelance editing sites are Upwork, Freelancer, and PureContent.

 If you excel in a particular subject and have the ability to deliver information to others, then you should look into online teaching.
 It can be for multiple students at once, but it pays more to do private tutoring.
 It’s a great way not just to make money but also to help others and learn new things.
 You can find online tutoring on sites like Chegg, Tutor.com, and Yup.